 RfPB holds three competitions per year.

 Key dates for applicants are given on our Calls and Competitions page including the programme's participation in NIHR themed research calls.
-RfPB applications for the call for evaluative research for long-term conditions in children and young people can be made through Competitions 24 and 25.
+RfPB applications for the call for clinical and applied health research into mesothelioma can be made through Competition 26.